 What are the watch and phone devices and how do they work?

-Watch devices are wristwatches with accelerometers & in some cases GPS.
-These watch devices can detect repeated movements and alert someone by smartphone text, sound or email.
+Watch devices are wristwatches with accelerometers and in some cases GPS.
+These watch devices can detect repeated movements and alert someone by smartphone text, sound, or email.
 Some models can also detect the person’s location by GPS monitoring.

 A phone device uses existing phone accelerometers, GPS and text messaging systems.